Hustle/tf/README.md

       }
     }

-The **data-sources.tf** defines any resources that need to be referenced but are built by other means, for example another infrastructure project or the AWS console.
+The **data-sources.tf** defines any resources that need to be referenced but are built by other means, such as another infrastructure project or the AWS console.
 Data sources are only required when the resources are not defined in the current project and are needed to build new infrastructure.
 For example the AWS VPC resource is needed to create a new AWS security group resource, but likely defined in a **network** infrastructure project.

     data "aws_vpc" "main" {
       tags {